Professional Profile

 While in law school, Craig began working in Indian country with the Shoalwater Bay Indian Tribe in Washington State.
 He assisted the Tribe in the creation and management of an environmental department, development of an on-reservation health clinic, and negotiation of Title I and Title IV agreements with the federal government.
 This experience allowed him to witness and participate in community development first hand, and become involved with the issues of healthcare improvement, employment, the protection of natural and cultural resources, and economic development.

-Craig also has a wide range of experience in BIA self-governance, cultural resources issues, real estate transactions, and housing issues.
-He has written a law review article, “Indian Tribes and the Base Re-alignment and Closure Act: Recommendations for Future Trust Land Acquisitions,” co-authored with Geoffrey D. Strommer, in the North Dakota Law Review, September 1999.
+Craig also has a wide range of experience in cultural resources issues, real estate transactions, and housing issues.
+He often works with tribal governments on the acquisition of ancestral lands and the placement of those lands into trust status.
+He has written several articles, including “Indian Tribes and the Base Re-alignment and Closure Act: Recommendations for Future Trust Land Acquisitions,” co-authored with Geoffrey D. Strommer, in the North Dakota Law Review, September 1999 and “Placing Land into Trust in Alaska: Issues and Opportunities,” co-authored by Geoffrey D. Strommer and Stephen D. Osborne, in the American Indian Law Journal, Spring 2014.

 Professional Organizations